breezy-team/loggerhead/README.txt

 'python-simpletal' and 'python-paste' packages installed.
 You need version 1.2 or newer of Paste.

-Then simply run the 'serve-branches.py' script of loggerhead from the directory containing the branches you want to serve.
+Then simply run the 'serve-branches.py' with the branch you want to serve on the command line:

-For example:

-    XXX
+    ./serve-branches.py ~/path/to/branch

+The script listens on port 8080 so head to http://localhost:8080/ in your browser to see the branch.
+You can also pass a directory that contains branches to the script, and it will serve a very simple directory listing at other pages.

+You may update the Bazaar branches being viewed at any time.
+Loggerhead will notice and refresh, and Bazaar uses its own branch locking to prevent corruption.

 USING A CONFIG FILE
 -------------------